 What is an Account Based Pension?

-An Account Based pension is a pension payable from a member's account from which regular income payments are made following retirement or cessation of employment, or in the case of transition to retirement, whilst still employed from age 55 and over.
+An Account Based pension is a pension payable from a member's account from which regular income payments are made following retirement or cessation of employment, or in the case of transition to retirement, while still employed and once you have reached your preservation age.

 A flexible form of investment, an Account Based Pension gives you a regular income.
 It can also provide key tax advantages.